nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/README.md

 Lantau Trail: trail markers L001 to L133 are in grid zone 49Q, markers L134 to L139 are in grid zone 50Q (totally not cool)<br>
 MacLehose Trail: trail markers M001 to M190 are in grid zone 50Q, markers M191 to M200 are in grid zone 49Q (totally not cool)<br>

-`Design flaw` The use of truncated grid reference to locate a friend/hiker in distress seems to be an inferior approach because of the ambigious grid zone in Lantau Trail and MacLehose Trail.
+`Design flaw` The use of truncated grid reference to locate a friend/hiker in distress could be an inferior approach because of the ambigious grid zone in Lantau Trail and MacLehose Trail.
 It will likely cause uncertainty and error.

 `Eureka` The sign post's identifier gives more useful information, e.g.
 <br>Sign post M115 (prefix M denotes MacLehose Trail) is at lat lon 22.348108, 114.153725.